Healthy Italian Cooking at Home

 Fast Italian Fish

-Meanwhile, wrap 1 slice prosciutto around each fish fillet.
+Place 1 slice prosciutto on top of each fish fillet.

 Pasta With Sardines, Bread Crumbs and Capers

-3. Add the pasta to the sardine mixture and toss well to combine.
-Add the parsley, most of the bread crumbs and some reserved water, if necessary, to moisten.
-Taste and adjust seasoning, garnishing with more parsley and bread crumbs.
+Add the cooked pasta to the sardine mixture and toss well to combine.
+Add the parsley, most of the bread crumbs and some reserved pasta cooking water, if necessary, to moisten.
+Taste and adjust seasoning.
+Garnish with parsley and remaining bread crumbs.

 Yield: 4 to 6 servings.